Daskie/qc-json/README.md

 ### Unsafe `Value` accessors

-The `Value::as` set of methods take a boolean template type `safe` that determines whether the type is checked before the underlying data is returned.
-If the type does not match, a `TypeError` is thrown.
+The `Value::as` set of methods take a `qc::json::Safety` enum template value `isSafe`.
+If this is `qc::json::safe`, then the type is checked before the underlying data is returned, and if the type does not match, a `TypeError` is thrown.
+If this is instead `qc::json::unsafe` then no check is performed.

-This is good in the general case, but there are situations in which that type check is an uneccessary resource drain.
+Checking the type is the default behavior, and generally a good idea, but there are situations in which it is only an uneccessary slowdown.
 Take for example:

 ```c++
 // Here, `val` is a `qc::json::Value`